Pumpkin Chia Seed Pudding Recipe

 Pro Tips By Neha

-Check chia seeds before adding them to make sure they are not rancid.
-Rancid chia seeds will have an unpleasant smell and taste
+Check the chia seeds before adding them to ensure they are not rancid.
+Rancid chia seeds will have an unpleasant smell and taste.

 Toasting the seeds before adding them to the pudding will enhance their flavor.

-Pumpkin puree can be replaced with other pureed fruits or vegetables like sweet potato, carrots, or squash.
+Pumpkin puree can be replaced with other pureed fruits or vegetables, such as sweet potatoes, carrots, or squash.

 Frequently Asked Questions

-To make this pudding vegan, replace dairy milk with any plant-based milk like almond milk, soy milk, oat milk, cashew milk, or coconut milk.
+To make this pudding vegan, replace dairy milk with a plant-based (dairy free) milk alternative, such as almond milk, soy milk, oat milk, cashew milk, or coconut milk.
 All the other ingredients are vegan-friendly.

 Yes, you can.
-In this case, skip adding any additional sweetener and pumpkin pie spice as the pumpkin pie filling has them both.
+In this case, skip adding sweetener and pumpkin pie spice, as the pumpkin pie filling has them both.

 Serving Suggestions

-It is a light, fluffy, and healthy pudding that can be served for your fall breakfast, snack, or a guilt-free healthy dessert.
+It is a light pudding that can be served for your fall breakfast, snack, or a guilt-free dessert.

 You can also top it with some Pumpkin Spice Granola for a nice crunch.

-Healthy fats like nut butter (almond butter, pistachio butter, etc), toasted and chopped nuts (pecans, walnuts, pistachios, almonds, hazelnuts, etc), and toasted seeds (pumpkin seeds, hemp seeds, flax seeds, sunflower seeds) are also great topping options.
+Good fats like nut butter (almond butter, pistachio butter, etc.), toasted and chopped nuts (pecans, walnuts, pistachios, almonds, hazelnuts, etc.), and toasted seeds (pumpkin seeds, hemp seeds, flax seeds, sunflower seeds) are also great topping options.

-Freezing the pudding into popsicles and enjoying it on a hot day is also a great idea!
-It can be a healthy treat for your guests as well.
+Freezing the pudding into popsicles and enjoying it on a hot day is also great!

 Storage Suggestions

-Pumpkin and chia seed pudding will last for 4-5 days in the refrigerator in an airtight container.
-Do not freeze it as the texture will change once thawed.
+Pumpkin and chia seed pudding will last 4-5 days in the refrigerator in an airtight container.
+Do not freeze it; the texture will change once it is thawed.

 You Might Also Like